Jose Trevino Player Props: Yankees vs. Dodgers

-The New York Yankees, including Jose Trevino (.200 slugging percentage in past 10 games, including zero home run), battle starter Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Saturday at 7:15 PM ET.
+Jose Trevino -- with a slugging percentage of .167 in his past 10 games, including zero home runs) -- will be in action for the New York Yankees versus the Los Angeles Dodgers, with Bobby Miller on the mound, on June 4 at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the Dodgers.
+In his previous game he had a hitless showing (0-for-3) against the Dodgers.

 Jose Trevino Game Info & Props vs. the Dodgers